 Your doctor may ask you to wear an eye patch or protective shield the day of surgery.
 Your doctor may also recommend wearing the eye patch for a few days after your surgery and the protective shield when you sleep during the recovery period.

 Your doctor may prescribe eyedrops or other medication to prevent infection, reduce inflammation and control eye pressure.
-Sometimes, steroid medications can be injected into the eye at the time of surgery to keep inflammation at bay.
+Sometimes, these medications can be injected into the eye at the time of surgery.

 After a couple of days, most of the discomfort should disappear.
 Often, complete healing occurs within eight weeks.